hanpanpan200/RN-android-download-share/README.md

 ```
 ## What's more

-For more information, please take a look at [my blog](http://hanpanpan200.github.io/2017/02/08/react-native-android-share/)
+For more information, please see [my blog](http://hanpanpan200.github.io/2017/02/08/react-native-android-share/)